chrisgoringe/offload-vae/README.md

 ## Modes of operation

-- *Send and Wait* - the latent is sent to the server, and the client waits for it to be returned.
+- *Wait* - the latent is sent to the server, and the client waits for it to be returned.
 The only benefit to this is if your are close to VRAM limits (who isn't?), so saving the time offloading and loading models.

-- *Send and Forget* - the latent is sent to the server, and decode and saved there.
+- *Forget* - the latent is sent to the server, and decode and saved there.
 The client can get on with the next run.
 Useful mostly for batch jobs

-- (Coming soon) *Send and Promise* -

-## Send and Wait
+- *Later* - the latent is sent to the server, and the node returns a 'PROMISE'.
+The `Save Promised Image` node will save the image when it becomes available, but won't stop other nodes from running.